-These outdoor fireplaces were traditionally used to bake breads and cook food as well as provide warmth and decoration, so they serve added purposes.
+These outdoor fireplaces were traditionally used to bake bread and cook food as well as provide warmth and decoration, so they serve added purposes.
 You can bake, grill, or even smoke food with your chiminea!
 The wide-mouthed varieties are even popular as pizza ovens.

 No matter whether you’re looking for something rustic and traditional or something streamlined and modern, there is a chiminea that will work for you.
 These wonderful devices are well worth the investment.

-Features Of The Best Chiminea
+Features Of The Best Chimineas